A short summary of my year in China

 My plan at the time was to get out of Canada and experience the world.
 I just did not know how.
 Then, only a week after I finished my last exam, I heard through the grapevine that a distant relative was looking for a teacher to start immediately in China.
 I had always planned to visit China someday but I did not expect an opportunity to come so soon.
 The job just fell in my lap and I was given only a few days to take it.
 I have never been one to turn down an adventure.
 So, after a very short deliberation period, I went for it.
 One day the idea of living overseas was a distant thought.
 A few days later I was on a redeye over the pacific wondering if I had really thought this one through.

 I arrived in Yantai, a little known coastal city of China, after dark September 20th 2011.
 My new boss, Mr. Humbke or Roger, greeted me at the airport with a thin smile and stern handshake.
 He was an ancient looking man with a full head of slick grey hair, pale tired eyes and a serious demeanour.
 As we made small talk, however, I found his personality to be far from serious.
-He liked to joke and his jokes were not always clean.
+He liked to joke and his jokes were not always very clean.
 Roger escorted me to my new apartment in a rattling minivan which had ‘Canadian International School’ plastered on its side.
 As we drove through the city, I was struck by its seemingly barren communist like landscape.
 It was past midnight and very few lights were lit.
 There were no other cars on the streets and countless identical towering white buildings lined the highway.
 The city looked abandoned.
 I found this ironic given the fact I had just landed in the most populated country on the planet.

 The van soon pulled into the parking lot of a large apartment complex.
 It was recently built and consisted of several tall white buildings set amidst a tacky Japanese garden environment.
 Roger led me into one of these buildings and up to the sixth floor flat that I was now to call home.
 It was a spacious white-walled apartment with hardwood floors and a small kitchen.
 The living room was clean and furnished with a modern white couch.
 Sitting on this couch was a 6'2" 250 lb Middle Eastern giant.
 As I entered the room he sprang his massive frame up from its seated position to shake my hand and introduce himself as ‘Yahia’ (pronounced Ya-Ya).
 This was my new roommate.
 I must admit I was a little intimidated at first.
 He looked like he could crush me with one hand.
 However, it quickly became apparent that this beast from the Middle East was actually a gentle giant.
 Yahia and I came to China from very different backgrounds.
 He was a Palestinian Muslim college football star and I was a non-religious Canadian arts geek.
 Needless to say, our personalities were not two adjoining pieces of the same puzzle.
 But it was clear from the beginning that we were going to get along well.
 Despite his intimidating presence, Yahia is actually one of the nicest guys I know.
 Looking back now, the experience would not have been the same without him.